 Add in additional essentials

-The four walls are a good starting place and should make up the bulk of your bare bones budget, but you should also consider other close-to-essential expense you may want to add into your budget.
+The four walls are a good starting place and should make up the bulk of your bare-bones budget, but you should also consider other close-to-essential expenses you may want to add to your budget.
 This might include some of the following items, depending on your circumstances:

 - Phone or cell phone service

 - Internet service (especially if you work remotely)

 - Coffee shops (if you rely on them for internet access rather than paying for home internet)

 - Home maintenance